vadikko2/python-cqrs-mkdocs/docs/saga/recovery.md

 </div>

 Recovery ensures eventual consistency by resuming interrupted sagas from persistent storage, guaranteeing all sagas eventually reach a terminal state (COMPLETED or FAILED).
+Recovery **attempts** are tracked per saga so you can limit retries and exclude persistently failing sagas.

 ## Overview

 Sagas can be interrupted due to server crashes, network timeouts, or system overload.
 Recovery solves this by:

 1. Persisting saga state after each step
-2. Periodically scanning for incomplete sagas
+2. Periodically scanning for incomplete sagas (via `get_sagas_for_recovery`)
 3. Resuming execution from the last completed step
 4. Completing compensation if saga was in compensating state
+5. Tracking **recovery attempts** — on recovery failure, the storage increments `recovery_attempts` automatically so sagas can be retried or excluded when the limit is reached

 ## Eventual Consistency